mozaik-association/mozaik/docs/7Petition_module.md

 - The questions asked to petition signatories in order to learn more about them
 - The communication management, in order to automatically send emails according to certain triggers defined on the petition
 - The milestones management to define the milestones to be reached in terms of numbers of signatures
-- The petition access rules, in order to limit access to certain people
+- The petition access rules, in order to limit access to certain users

-## General information of the petition
+## General information on petitions

 This functionality enables users to create, modify and manage the different petitions related to their organization / political party.